PandoffYT/Roblox-friends-api/README.md

 - Ensure you have python installed to the PATH and PIP is working

-- Open install dependencies, no need to elevate it
+- Open [install_dependencies.bat](https://github.com/PandoffYT/Roblox-friends-api/blob/main/install_dependencies.bat), no need to elevate it

 ### 2.